By Janice Hardy, @Janice_Hardy

 Luckily, that trend has passed, and while we do still see betrayals (they are fun after all), they're more varied these days.
 And more in line with what I think Maass was saying.

 Back then, the betrayals I keep reading about were all the “turn against you and side with the bad guy” types in the climax, which is only one type of way a character can betray another.
-But the “worst” betrayal doesn’t necessarily mean "turn you over to the bad guy. " There are many ways to betray someone, and this is what I think Maass means by “the worst betrayal.”
+But the “worst” betrayal doesn’t necessarily mean "turn you over to the bad guy. " There are many ways to betray someone, and this is what I think Maass meant by “the worst betrayal.”

 Let’s look at the official definition of betray: